Anti-suicide smock

-An anti-suicide smock, Ferguson, turtle suit, pickle suit, Bam Bam suit, or suicide gown, is a tear-resistant single-piece outer garment that is generally used to prevent a hospitalized, incarcerated, or otherwise detained individual from forming a noose with the garment to commit suicide.
+An anti-suicide smock is a tear-resistant single-piece outer garment that is generally used to prevent a hospitalized, incarcerated, or otherwise detained individual from using their clothing to die by suicide.

+Design

 The smock is typically a simple, sturdily quilted, collarless, sleeveless gown with adjustable openings at the shoulders and down the front that are closed with nylon hook-and-loop or similar fasteners.
 The thickness of the garment makes it impossible to roll or fold the garment, so it cannot be used as a noose.
-It is not a restraint and provides virtually no modesty or warmth while not impeding the mobility of the wearer.
-The suit does not cover all private areas, as the wearer is forced to be naked under the suit for their own protection.
+The tough fabric, often a type of nylon, makes it difficult to rip the fabric into strips.
+The fabric is usually flame-resistant as well.
+Usually, the person wearing the anti-suicide smock wears no underwear or shoes.